utap2/utap2/docs/rst/installation.rst

     chmod +x $HOST_MOUNT/utap-output/admin/example_and_data_for_testing_hg38_RNA-seq/test_files/test_UTAP.sh
     .  $HOST_MOUNT/utap-output/admin/example_and_data_for_testing_hg38_RNA-seq/test_files/test_UTAP.sh

 If the run is successfully completed, the output message "UTAP test run succeeded" will be displayed.
-In case any issues arise during the run or testing process, please contact us for further assistance.
+In case any issues arise during the run or testing process, please contact us for further assistance (utap@weizmann.ac.il).